 There is no fixed release schedule.
 We aim to publish new features and fixes as early as possible.

 However, keep in mind, that an upgrade of an installation can be effort to a user.
 If we thus know that several features will be ready within a few days, we can group those releases.

 Do not confuse release frequency with merging to master.
 While there might be value to the user in holding back a release a few days, there are no benefits to holding back a high-quality pull request.
 In fact, there are only disadvantages: Mainly deviating code-bases and painful merge conflicts.

 Making a release

 This section only applies to Weaviate employees.
 Outside contributors cannot make releases.
-If you have made a contribution and think it should be released, please let us know on the the public Weaviate Slack
+If you have made a contribution and think it should be released, please let us know on the public Weaviate Slack.

 There is a convenience script located at